arcmaksim/Roguelike-old-/README.md

 Main goal - multiresolution support.

 ### Current features
-- Partial multiresolution support (main menu, main game screen, map), partial 480x800 resolution (inventory, character screen).
+- Full multiresolution support (ui elements needs to be tweaked).
-- Only russian language (currently has minor bugs).
+- Only russian language support.
-- Can be completed.
+- Can be completed (game mechanics needs to be balanced).

 ### Future plans
 1. Support different screen sizes.